 Are there opportunities for internships and other practical work experience?

-The FSU Department of Physics and Engineering also offers work-study opportunities for students to work in labs and with the department's technology infrastructure, obtaining valuable hands-on experience.
+The FSU Department of Physics and Engineering also offers work-study opportunities for students to work as lab assistants and with the department's technology infrastructure, obtaining valuable hands-on experience.

 Do you give credit for advanced placement courses?

-Students majoring in engineering must receive a score of 4 or better in any subject area to receive AP credit.
+For students in the collaborative program in mechanical engineering, a score of 4 or better in any subject area is required to receive AP credit.